 - "Forest of Grief" (translated), Ayane, When Cicadas Cry: Festival

 The morning meeting took a bit to assemble, but even then the discussions went all over the place.
 Everyone was clearly worried enough about the fate of their friends they desperately wanted to start the rescue that moment.
-Before it could get out of hand, Shaymin persuaded them to settle for a plan.
-Upon realizing they didn't know where the Tree exactly was, Mewtwo resolved it by mentioning the Mystri Stage, which Uxie also confirmed in recognizing the surrounding area upon infiltration.
+Shaymin was quick to persuade them to settle for a plan before it could get out of hand, until they realized they didn't know where the Tree exactly was.
+Mewtwo resolved it by mentioning the Mystri Stage, which Uxie also confirmed in recognizing the surrounding area upon infiltration.

-"There's no use in mapping out the ruins," he told them when Latios suggested drawing out a blueprint.
+"There's no use in mapping out the ruins," he said, arms folded.
 "The Sinjoh Ruins have been eradicated by the crystals."